jorgeesquer/float/readme.md

 ---

-By default the ASPx engine only allows GET and POST, which is a but lacking if you're developing a RESTful API.
+By default the ASPx engine only allows GET and POST, which is a bit lacking if you're developing a RESTful API.
 To enable more HTTP methods, use the following settings.

 ```xml
 <configuration>